rkbalgi/rkbalgi.github.io/index.md

  - [AppMesh internals](https://medium.com/@rkbalgi/app-mesh-routing-internals-c0344d3527da)
  - [Aggregate clusters with Envoy](./aggregate_clusters.md)

-## ISO8583
+### ISO8583

-I have worked a long time in the payments space and you'll that I've done quite a bit of work around ISO8583 messaging
+I have worked a long time in the payments space and you'll find that I've done quite a bit of work around ISO8583 messaging

  [isosim](https://github.com/rkbalgi/isosim) and [libiso](https://github.com/rkbalgi/libiso) are two Go projects that can be used for testing ISO8583 related things -
  * Define ISO8583 specifications